 - Error message: "Employees could not be found."

 Cause: With imports, the email address usually serves as the unique ID that is needed to identify the employee profiles and to assign the data correctly.
-If the above message appears, then your Excel file contains email addresses that cannot be found in Personio.
-This can be due to a typing or spelling error, or indeed because the employee profile does not exist.
+If the message above appears, your Excel file contains email addresses that cannot be found in Personio.
+This can be due to typing or spelling errors, or because the employee profile does not exist.

-Fix: Verify that the email addresses in both Personio and in the Excel list are correct and that all employees you want to import salaries for are in the system.
+Fix: Verify that the email addresses in both Personio and in the Excel file are correct and that all employees you want to import salaries for are in the system.